-You may request access to your PHI by making a written request for access to the contact listed below within the health care service that you believe to have your information, and paying any required fees.
+You may request access to your PHI by making a written request for access to the contact listed below within the health care service that you believe to have your information.

-When making a formal written request, include your name, address and day-time telephone number, and identify the specific record(s) or personal information to which you seek access.
+Make a formal written request.
+Include your name, address and daytime telephone number, student number and identify the specific record(s) or personal information to which you seek access.
 Also, specify dates or a time period for the record(s)/personal information you request.
 A clearly defined request will greatly assist the University to identify the record(s)/personal information sought.
 You may ask the contact in the health care service to assist you in formulating your access request.
-For your convenience, see PHIPA request form.
+For your convenience, you can use this PHIPA request form.
 Email your request to the contact, below.

-The department will review and release where permitted by PHIPA.
+The department will review and release, where permitted by PHIPA, within 30 days.
 If the department determines that access is not permissible or appropriate due to PHIPA exceptions, customs or limitations, the department will explain the reasons and notify you within 30 days of submitting your request.
 Note, there are circumstances within the Personal Health Information Protection Act (PHIPA) where the University is permitted to extend the time limit beyond the 30 days.

 If you disagree with the University’s decision, you may appeal the decision to the Information and Privacy Commissioner/ Ontario (IPC).